Views: 6 Author: Monica Publish Time: 2025-11-12 Origin: Site

 Control Quality

-Always request material testing reports and confirm that the material conforms to standards such as ASTM B160, ASTM B162, and ASTM B161.
+Always ask for material testing reports.
+Make sure the material meets standards like ASTM B160, ASTM B162, and ASTM B161.

 For critical applications, consult the supplier's mechanical property and corrosion testing procedures.
 This may include tensile strength, hardness, pipe flattening tests, and intergranular corrosion tests.

 The nickel 201 price varies depending on the product form, quantity, and specifications.
-While the base price of nickel is currently around US$6.82 per kilogram, the premium for finished nickel 201 ranges from US$8.50 to US$50.00 per kilogram, depending on the product form and order quantity.
+The base price of nickel is about US$6.82 per kilogram.
+The premium for finished nickel 201 varies from US$8.50 to US$50.00 per kilogram.
+This depends on the product form and the order quantity.

-For get nickel 201 price, always consult directly with suppliers and provide detailed specifications.
+For get nickel 201 price, always consult directly with supplier and provide detailed specifications.